golift/code.golift.io/examples/MANUAL.md

         Set this if you get an error that it cannot be determined automatically.

       wildcard
         Allows redirecting all sub paths as repo paths.
-Set to true to enable the feature.
+Set true to enable the feature.

 AUTHOR
 ---